Jaded-Encoding-Thaumaturgy/vs-kernels/docs/development/support.rst

     example4 = yem.descale(clip, 1280, 720, kernels.Cosine())
     example5 = yem.descale(clip, 1280, 720, kernels.Sinc())

-But should powerusers want to be more specific, they can easily set their own settings by using `vskernels`:
+But should powerusers want to be more specific, they can easily set their own settings by using `kernels`:

 .. code-block:: py